pingcap/tidb-operator/docs/api-references/docs.md

 </em>
 </td>
 <td>
-<p>LogSubCommandConditions is the detail conditions of log backup subcommands, it is used to debug.</p>
+<p>LogSubCommandStatuses is the detail status of log backup subcommands, record each command separately, but only record the last command.</p>
 </td>
 </tr>
 </tbody>